Scandia-Hus Case Studies -

 One Plot, Two Properties

-When it became clear that their current house was suffering from subsidence issues, Paul and Betty Gilbody decided the best course of action would be to demolish the existing property and build something new in its place.
+When it became clear that their current house was suffering from subsidence issues, Paul and Betty decided the best course of action would be to demolish the existing property and build something new in its place.
 The dated chalet bungalow had an odd layout where it had been extended many times throughout the years, so the pair felt that starting from scratch was the sensible option.

 Timber Frame New Build